Finding the Reason to Live each DayFamily Journey . Marriage . Marriage 101 . Parenting

 Marriage is hard work, but it is worth it.
 I don’t want to just have a good marriage, I want to have a great marriage.

-A marriage that is always growing and changing, getting better year after year.
+A marriage that is always growing and changing, getting better year after year is the goal.
 The only way that can happen is if I am humble, kind, patient, and forgiving.
 I have to be willing to serve my spouse and care for his children, property, and goals and dreams above my own.
 Nothing makes it easier to do that than adjusting my goals and dreams to be in line with his.

 I hope this post encourages you to keep working on your married life one day at a time.